 KU Nuclear Medicine Technology certificate program

-The program is offered via a collaboration between the University of Kansas and The University of Kansas Health System's Department of Radiology.
+The program is offered via a collaboration between the University of Kansas School of Health Professions and The University of Kansas Health System's Department of Radiology.
 The program first became available as a new academic certificate program in the School of Health Professions in 2000.

 Learn from the best!

-Students at the University of Kansas receive training at the highest level thanks to faculty who are not merely classroom instructors but are also experienced clinicians actively engaged in clinical responsibilities and providing the latest in health care to patients at the main hospital of The University of Kansas Health System.
+Students at the University of Kansas receive training at the highest level from top faculty who are not merely classroom instructors but who are also experienced health care providers.
+They are actively engaged in clinical responsibilities providing the latest in health care to patients at the main hospital of The University of Kansas Health System in Kansas City, Kansas.

 A certificate from the University of Kansas is awarded to the student upon successful completion of the program.